Furious Flower Poetry Center: Conferences

-Since its establishment, the FFPC has held three decennial conferences: "A Revolution in African American Poetry" (1994), "Regenerating the Black Poetic Tradition" (2004), and "Seeding the Future of African American Poetry" (2014).
-Each conference features African American poets and scholars readings, which are free and open to the public.
+Since its establishment, the FFPC has held four decennial conferences: A Revolution in African American Poetry (1994), Regenerating the Black Poetic Tradition (2004), Seeding the Future of African American Poetry (2014), and Worlds of Black Poetry (2024).
+Each conference features poet and scholar readings, performances, and academic presentations.

 A Revolution in African American Poetry

 The first conference included more than 30 poets.
-Among these were Nikki Giovanni, Gwendolyn Brooks, Amiri Baraka, and Sonya Sanchez.
+Among these were Nikki Giovanni, Gwendolyn Brooks, Amiri Baraka, and Sonia Sanchez.
 This event sparked the beginning of a contemporary Black renaissance.

 Furious Flower: Regenerating the Black Poetic Tradition

 The second conference by the FFPC was held on September 22–25, 2004.
 This conference was held ten years after the first.
 Dr. Joanne Gabbin dedicated the conference to Amiri Baraka and Sonia Sanchez, architects of the Black Arts Movement.
 More than 50 poets and scholars shared their work and spoke on Black poetry.
 After this conference, James Madison established the Furious Flower Poetry Center and Gabbin became the executive director.